The Flavor

 The Flavor was an American hip hop magazine published between 1992 and 1996.

 History

 The Flavor was co-founded by Alison Pember and Rachel Crick.
-Published in Seattle, the first issue arrived in February 1992, and the magazine included interviews, features, reviews, and "scene reports" from across North America.
-Initially distributed for free in Tower Records stores, the magazine was also sold in record stores overseas.
+Published in Seattle, the first issue arrived in March 1992, and the magazine included interviews, features, reviews, and "scene reports" from across North America and around the globe.
+Within the Pacific Northwest, the magazine was distributed for free at record stores, barber shops, clothing stores, and other community businesses.
+Outside the region, it was distributed globally through Tower Records where it was sold for $1.

 Initially they had a print run of 10,000 copies per issue, which grew to a peak of 70,000.
 After several of the editorial staff members left for other jobs, The Flavor closed in 1996.

-Staff included: Joshua Ortega, Sarah Honda, Trae Abraham, Pamela Kreider (art director), Carl Johnson, Son Duong, Delon Williams, Mike Clark, James Brown, and Joseph Patel.
+Issue history

+The Flavor Magazine published 34 issues between 1992 and 1996.
+The following tables provide a chronological overview of the publication's issues.